wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    5. Using looping structures (70 minutes) with common looping structures, such as if, case, for and while.

-## More on DevOps #
+## More on DevSecOps #

-This is one of a series on DevOps:
+This is one of a series on DevSecOps:

 {% include devops_links.html %}